Latitudeda/PhotoCAD_Docs/docs/en/fnpcell/common_use_interface.rst

 Commonly used interface
 ==============================================

-The three main types of interface functions commonly used by users are as follows:
+The main types of interface functions commonly used by users are as follows:

 1. Graphics_
 2. Routing_
 3. Transform_
+4. Information_

 Graphics
 ^^^^^^^^^^^^^^